learn-static/hist-320/content/2-dh.md

 - We can look for patterns in co-occurring words across a corpus
 - And we can produce and interpret "topics," or clusters of words, that emerge as themes across a corpus.

-To investigate these possibilities, we'll using the methods of Text Analysis and Topic Modeling, described below, to analyze our data--that is, our corpora of State of the Union and Party Platform texts.
+To investigate these possibilities, we'll using the methods of Text Analysis and Topic Modeling, described below, to analyze our data (that is, our corpora of State of the Union and Party Platform texts).

 {:analysis}
 ### Text Analysis